Essential Digital Evidence Management System Features to Look For

 Unauthorized Access to Sensitive Evidence

-Security is always a top concern with digital evidence.
+Security is always a top concern when it comes to digital evidence.
 The risk of unauthorized personnel gaining access to critical data is constant.
+If sensitive evidence is compromised, it can jeopardize investigations and lead to serious legal consequences.

 Ensuring that only authorized individuals can access this information and that any unauthorized access or tampering is quickly detected and addressed is essential for maintaining the integrity and security of your digital evidence.